 Epinephrine errors are not limited to prehospital care.
 Pennsylvania found that errors had reached epidemic levels across all areas of healthcare including emergency, inpatient, surgery, outpatient and anesthesia.
 Errors with concentrated epinephrine were significantly higher than those observed with other medications.
 Studies testing the performance of healthcare providers while dosing epinephrine find a high rate of errors, over 60 percent, and consistent failures in administering correct dosage.

 One common cause for epinephrine under or overdoses can be attributed to the design of commonly used syringes.
 The standard tuberculin syringe has almost 0.1mL of dead space, which can result in an overdose for a child in the 17 to 22-pound weight range.
 Low dead space syringes are an option as they improve accuracy when dosing medications that are as concentrated as 1mg/mL of epinephrine – especially when dosing children.
 Another major concern is that standard 1mL syringes have Luer tips that can mate with a Luer Lock or Luer IV tubing.
 This feature makes accidental IV route administration possible – with potentially fatal consequences.

 How confident are you that your team will always provide the correct concentration of epinephrine, especially in emergency situations?
 How beneficial would a product three times more affordable than a traditional epinephrine auto-injector be to your team?

 Concordance Healthcare Solutions recognizes that every second counts in healthcare, especially in emergency situations.
-We are dedicated to providing the right patient, the right product, at the right time.
-For customers searching for an epinephrine solution, Concordance has the answer.
+We are dedicated to providing patients with the right products at the right time.
+For customers searching for an epinephrine solution, Concordance has an answer.